 The technical setup for these ads can be more complicated than most ads, so make sure you have enough time to test these ads before you set them live.

-When running this ad unit on its own it must be spawned from a special type of ad code built into a every page.
+When running this ad unit on its own it must be spawned from a special type of ad code built into every page.
 To save ad serving costs, you can piggyback the ad code on the one you use for a 728×90 as they generally load first.
 This means that when the 728×90 ad code loads, it will check if there is an overlay available, and if not, no overlay impression will be recorded (or paid for).

-Depending on the rich media vendor, these ad units can still work when iframes are in place, however it is much less likely that they will work without some extra effort and heartache from you.
+Depending on the rich media vendor, these ad units can still work when iframes are in place, however, it is much less likely that they will work without some extra effort and heartache from you.
 So, again, DON’T USE IFRAMES.

 If an advertiser wants to run this ad unit as spawning from another ad unit, then make sure to charge them for both ad units.
-Also ensure that you still place a 1/24 frequency cap on it as it is essentially no different from other overlays.
+Also, ensure that you still place a 1/24 frequency cap on it as it is essentially no different from other overlays.

-Tip: To ensure this ad type always appears on top of everything else, make sure it’s z-index is 999,999,999
+Tip: To ensure this ad type always appears on top of everything else, make sure its z-index is 999,999,999

 Overlays / Floaters Advice for Ad Buyers

 If you would like to avoid the problems which often occur when running these ads, then ensure that you create a floater which spawns from another ad unit (such as the 300×250).
 This will put you in control of the technical aspects and likely create a better outcome for you.
 Ensure the websites you are working with don’t have iframes, and always be sure to test the advert before it gets set live for best results.

-Running overlays through 300x250s also means that you are able to run this ad unit on any site which has a 300×250 (and no iframes) instead of just sites which are built to accept overlays.
+Running overlays through 300x250s also means that you are able to run this ad unit on any site which has a 300×250 (and no iframes) instead of just sites that are built to accept overlays.